LouisBeke/docs/latest/migration/pterodactyl.md

 ```

 ?>
 Congrats!
-You have migrated to Jexactyl and everything should be functioning normally.
+You have migrated to foxxnode and everything should be functioning normally.
-If you encounter any issues, please let us know on our [Discord](https://discord.com/invite/qttGR4Z5Pk).
+If you encounter any issues, please let us know on our [Discord](https://discord.com/invite/8ZmFEtfUKM).